w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 Define an ontology where:
  - the odrl:Display class is sublcass of the odrl:Action class
- - the object property odrl:spatial has as domain odrl:Action and as range a class odrl:State
+ - the object property odrl:spatial has as domain the class odrl:Action and as range a class odrl:State
- - the target property has domain odrl:Action (instead of odrl:Policy or odrl:Rule).
+ - the object property odrl:target has as domain the class odrl:Action (instead of odrl:Policy or odrl:Rule).

 This ontology is used to formalize the state of the world.